 Climate change, or global warming, is the greatest environmental threat we've ever faced.
 How we respond to this crisis will greatly impact both current and future generations and all other species.

 "There is alarming evidence that important tipping points, leading to irreversible changes in major ecosystems and the planetary climate system, may already have been reached or passed.
-Ecosystems as diverse as the Amazon rainforest and the Arctic tundra, for example, may be approaching thresholds of dramatic change through warming and drying.
+Ecosystems as diverse as the Amazon rainforest and the Arctic tundra, may be approaching thresholds of dramatic change through warming and drying.
 Mountain glaciers are in alarming retreat and the downstream effects of reduced water supply in the driest months will have repercussions that transcend generations.
-Climate feedback systems and environmental cumulative effects are building across Earth systems demonstrating behaviours we cannot anticipate.